 He mused, what is the actual definition of a ‘hermit’?

 She spoke up again, looking at him after taking another sip.
 “Look, everyone has different visions.
 I’ve got visions, sure.
 To me, you’re just another lone guy in bar.
 You’re hardly alone.”

 The man glanced at her skeptically.
 “Well, yeah… not tech — “

 “No, I mean in the sense that there are guys just like you, in bars just like this, all over the map, all the time.
 Girls too.
-Some are probably there right now,” she explained this fact carelessly as if she wanted to move on to the next topic already.
-But he senses that she meant what she said and perhaps did not wish to.
+Some are probably there right now,” she explained this fact carelessly, as if she wanted to move on to the next topic already.
+But he sensed that she meant what she said and perhaps did not wish to.